 The protocol is intentionally simple.
 At the end of your normal shower, turn the water as cold as it goes.
 Stand under it for sixty seconds.
 Breathe slowly through your nose.
 Exit and dry off.
 That is it.

 The first ten seconds will feel intense.
 Your breath will speed up, your shoulders will hunch, and you will want to leave.
 Stay.
 Slow your breathing.
 Drop your shoulders.
 By thirty seconds, the panic fades and you start to feel a strange calm.
 By sixty seconds, you feel almost good.
+The first week is the hardest.
+After that, the body adapts and the practice becomes almost neutral, except for the wave of clarity that follows.

 For the first week, thirty seconds is enough if sixty feels too hard.
 You can build up.
 The point is daily, not maximum.
 Skipping a day to do five minutes once a week is worse than thirty seconds every single day.